 The charming old building where the ecovillagers now live once housed the workers who served at the Bimini Hot Springs Resort that existed in the 1920’s on the street of the same name.
 Somewhere, under this neighborhood, hot springs still bubble!

-Albert Bates and I met online some years ago as board members of the Hippie Museum.
+Albert Bates and I met online some years ago as board members of the online Hippie Museum.
 I wrote a review of his book The Post Petroleum Survival Guide and Cookbook for this weblog, and I recently sent his book to my publisher in Japan, Soshisha, Ltd., hoping that they will be as dazzled by it as I am.
 The book is a necessity for everyone, besides being a fun read, and that’s saying something.